aappddeevv/scalajs-reaction/README.md

 The documentation site is being converted to docusaurus v2.
 Links to the demo do not work yet but you can see the demo by cloning the project and running `npm i; npm run demo`.
 API documentation will be added back soon.
+The demo example may not build at the moment but I will fix it shortly.

 # Get started with the [docs](http://aappddeevv.github.io/scalajs-reaction)